brminnick/AsyncAwaitBestPractices/README.md

     // Allows the async Task method to safely run on a different thread while not awaiting its completion ExampleAsyncMethod().SafeFireAndForget();

-    // The code continues here while `ExampleAsyncMethod()` is running on a different thread
+    // HandleButtonTapped continues execution here while `ExampleAsyncMethod()` is running on a different thread
     // ...
 }